MattHodge/PackerTemplates/README.md

 ### Pre-build Images

-If you just want to download the pre-build Vagrant images, download them from [HashiCorp Atlas](https://atlas.hashicorp.com/MattHodge/).
+If you just want to download the pre-build Vagrant images, download them from [Vagrant Cloud](https://app.vagrantup.com/MattHodge).

 ## Prepare your system to run Packer